 - Do your own work.

 - Learn from your mistakes.

 - Hand in items found to the teacher.

 - Be honest.

 - Say "please" and "thank you".

 - Stick up for someone who needs it.

 - Give someone a compliment.

 - Respect others' space and belongings.

-Parents and staff
+Families and staff

-The table below explains the PBL expectations for parents when visiting our school and the standards we commit to as staff.
+The table below explains the expectations for families when visiting our school and the standards we commit to as staff.